Quinty-Quest-Bounty/fe-quinty/docs/why-quinty.md

 # Why Quinty?

 The traditional work economy is broken.
-Quinty fixes it.
+Quinty fixes it with trustless infrastructure, soulbound reputation, and zero platform fees.

 ## The Problems We Solve